Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

 ---

-    title: UCONF: Sentinel options
+    title: "UCONF: Sentinel options"
-    linkTitle: UCONF: Sentinel options
+    linkTitle: "UCONF: Sentinel options"
-    weight: 250
+    weight: 240

----
-This section describes how to configure the Sentinel monitoring agent, which is part of Transfer CFT, using the following groups of UCONF parameters:
+---This section describes how to configure the Sentinel monitoring agent, which is part of Transfer CFT, using the following groups of UCONF parameters:

 - sentinel.trkxxxxx: These parameters correspond to the trkxxxxx parameter described in the [Sentinel Universal Agent User Guide]() .
 - sentinel.xfb.xxxx: These parameters indicate how the Sentinel monitoring agent is used in Transfer CFT.
 - Additional uconf values are related to the communication between the Sentinel monitoring agent and Sentinel
     -   ssl.ciphersuites
-    -   ssl.version\_min
+    -   ssl.version_min
-    -   ssl.extension.enable\_sni
+    -   ssl.extension.enable_sni
-    -   cft.ipv6.disable\_connect
+    -   cft.ipv6.disable_connect
-    -   See <a href="../../admin_intro/uconf/uconf_directory" class="MCXref xref">UCONF parameters</a> for parameter details.
+    -   See [UCONF parameters](../../admin_intro/uconf/uconf_directory) for parameter details.
-- sentinel.trktname: The path to the overflow file, where the maximum number of messages that the overflow file can store is equal to sentinel.xfb.buffer\_size (not sentinel.trktmaxmsg).
+- sentinel.trktname: The path to the overflow file, where the maximum number of messages that the overflow file can store is equal to sentinel.xfb.buffer_size (not sentinel.trktmaxmsg).
-- <span class="code">`sentinel.trktmaxmsg`</span>: *Obsolete*.
-The maximum number of messages in the <span class="code">`sentinel.trktname`</span> overflow file is defined by the sentinel.xfb.buffer\_size.
+- `sentinel.trktmaxmsg`: *Obsolete*.
+The maximum number of messages in the `sentinel.trktname` overflow file is defined by the sentinel.xfb.buffer_size.

 ## Overflow file